DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Evaluation

 \subsection{{Results}}

-Table~\ref{tab:bop_ar} presents a comprehensive comparison of DLTPose with recent state-of-the-art methods on the LM, LM-O, and YCB-V datasets across multiple evaluation metrics.
-In addition to performance metrics, the table also reports whether or not each method uses depth input, applies refinement, trains separate models per object, and the type of data used during training.
-DLTPose achieves the highest mean performance across all three datasets, with a mean AR of 0.865 on LM, 0.800 on LM-O, and 0.909 on YCB-V, while also leading in ADD(-S) and AUC(-S) metrics.
-Detailed per-object results are provided in the Supplementary Material (Tables~\ref{tab:performance_lm}--\ref{tab:performance_ycbv}).
+Table~\ref{tab:bop_ar} presents a comprehensive comparison of DLTPose with recent state-of-the-art methods on the BOP core datasets and LM dataset across multiple evaluation metrics.
+In addition to performance metrics, the table also reports whether or not each method uses depth input and trains separate models per object.
+DLTPose achieves the highest mean performance across all the datasets, while also leading in ADD(-S) and AUC(-S) metrics.
+Detailed per-object results on ADD(-S) and AUC(-S) metrics are provided in the Supplementary Material (Tables~\ref{tab:performance_lm}--\ref{tab:performance_tless}).